-Download a PDF copy of my CV: CV_Billy Haworth_academic_2017.
+Download a PDF copy of my most up-to-date CV: CV_Billy Haworth_academic_2021_web.

 2017: Doctor of Philosophy (Science), School of Geosciences, University of Sydney